Rehabilitation and reintegration of psittacines

 Birds 5(3):35 — DOI: 10.3390/birds5030035

-Every artificial nest and feeder we install expands the territory's capacity to sustain released parrots.
-Your donation funds materials, post-release monitoring and the daily operation of the program.
+Each artificial nest and feeder we install expands the territory's capacity to support released parrots.
+Your donation funds the materials, post-release monitoring, and the day-to-day operation of the program.